mikrofusion/gulp-obfuscate/README.md

 Values: `do_not_replace`, `abc`, `...`

 Regular expressions to be globally excluded from obfuscation.
 Current defaults are javascript reserved words.
+This is often needed for variables or functions that need to stay named the same (such as interfaces to other code).

+Note:  defaults will be automatically appended to any options.exclude variables provided.

 See [gulp-regex-replace](//github.com/mikegroseclose/gulp-regex-replace) documentation for more details.